Anything that causes compression or irritation of the nerve can lead to the development of Morton's neuroma in the foot.

 Morton’s neuroma may be caused by the toe bones (metatarsal bones) pressing against the nerve when the gap between the bones is narrow.
 This causes the nerve and surrounding tissue to thicken.

-One of the most common offenders is wearing shoes that have a tapered toes box (end of the shoe where your toes sit).
+One of the most common offenders in the development of Morton's Neuroma is wearing shoes that have a tapered toe box (end of the shoe where your toes sit).
 When wearing a pair of shoes that has a tight or tapered toe box, the toes and metatarsal bones are compressed.
 This will lead to the metatarsals rubbing against the inter-digital nerves causing irritation of the nerve and thickening of the nerve sheath, resulting in painful symptoms.
-High-heeled shoes also cause the toes to be forced into the toe box.

 Wearing shoes that are too tight can make the pain of Morton’s neuroma worse.
 This is because the toe bones are more likely to press on the affected nerve if your shoes are too tight.